Appendix XV

 WHEREAS, it is the policy of the City of Cottage Grove (City) that a sound and responsive public contracting system should allow impartial, meaningful, and open competition, preserving formal competitive selection as the standard for public contracts unless otherwise specifically exempted herein, by state law, or by subsequent ordinance or resolutions; and

-WHEREAS, in 2016, the City opted out of the Public Contracting Model Rules adopted by the Attorney General under ORS subchapters 279A, 279B, and 279C set forth in Oregon Administrative Rules Chapter 137, Divisions 46, 47, 48 and 49 (the “Model Rules”) and adopted its own rules; and
+WHEREAS, in 2016, the City opted out of the Public Contracting Model Rules adopted by the Attorney General under ORS subchapters 279A, 279B, and 279C, as set forth in Oregon Administrative Rules Chapter 137, Divisions 46, 47, 48 and 49 (the "Model Rules") and adopted its own rules; and

 WHEREAS, City recognizes it may exempt certain public improvement contracts or classes of such contracts under ORS 279C.335; and

-WHEREAS, the City Council additionally requests that the City’s Local Contract Review Board approve the classes of special procurements set forth in the attached rules, based upon the findings set forth in Exhibit A to this Resolution.
+WHEREAS, the City Council additionally requests that the City's Local Contract Review Board approve the amendments to various classes of special procurements set forth in the attached rules, based upon the findings set forth in Exhibit A to this Resolution.

-1. The City Council (Council) is hereby designated to continue as the Local Contract Review Board of the City and shall have all of the rights, powers and authority necessary to carry out the provisions of Chapters 279A, 279B, and 279C (the “Public Contracting Code”) and attached Rules.
+1. The City Council (Council) shall continue as the Local Contract Review Board of the City and shall have all of the rights, powers and authority necessary to carry out the provisions of Chapters 279A, 279B, and 279C (the "Public Contracting Code") and attached Rules.
 Except as otherwise provided in this Resolution, the definitions established in the attached Rules apply herein.
-The term “Contracting Agency” as used in the attached Rules includes Contracting Agency’s chief administrative officer, his or her designee, or any other purchasing agent, as designated by City policy.
+The term "Contracting Agency" as used in the attached Rules includes Contracting Agency’s chief administrative officer, his or her designee, or any other purchasing agent designated by City policy.
 Those individuals are hereby designated as City’s Contracting Agency and may exercise all authorities, powers and duties granted to a Contracting Agency under the Public Contracting Code and attached Rules, unless otherwise established by City policy.

-3. The Model Rules adopted by the Attorney General pursuant to ORS 279A.065, including those effective January 1, 2020, do not apply to City.
+3. The Model Rules adopted by the Attorney General pursuant to ORS 279A.065, including any implementing Oregon public contracting amendments from the 2023 legislative session, do not and will not apply to City.
 Instead, the City hereby prescribes the following Rules, which include portions of the Attorney General’s Model Rules, as the Rules of Procedure that the City will use for its public contracting: Public Contracting Rules Chapter 137, Divisions 46, 47, 48 and 49.
-While the numbering of these Rules reflects the numbering system of the Attorney General’s Model Rules, they incorporate City changes to the Model Rules, and, therefore, are not the Attorney General’s promulgated administrative rules.
+While the numbering of these Rules reflects the numbering system of the Attorney General’s Model Rules, they incorporate City changes to the Model Rules, and, therefore, are not the Attorney General's promulgated administrative rules.
 City exemptions are also set forth in these Rules, as numbered Exemptions 1 through 18 (E-1 through E-18).
 All above-referenced Rules are attached to this Resolution as Exhibit B, and incorporated herein by this reference.

-4. In accordance with ORS 279A.065(6)(b), the City shall review its Public Contracting Rules, adopted herein, each time the Attorney General modifies its Model Rules in order to determine whether amendments are required to ensure statutory compliance.
+4. In accordance with ORS 279A.065(6)(b), the City shall review its Public Contracting Rules adopted herein each time the Attorney General modifies its Model Rules to implement Oregon Public Contracting Code amendments adopted after the 2023 legislative session in order to determine whether amendments are required to ensure statutory compliance.

 5. Amendments to these Rules and new rules shall be adopted in accordance with this Resolution and the Public Contracting Code.
 Special procurement requests and approvals shall be made in accordance with Division 47 of the attached Rules and ORS 279B.085.
 Public improvement contract exemption procedures, including notice and public hearing requirements, shall be made in accordance with Division 49 of the attached Rules and ORS 279C.335.